mathurinm/latex/README.md

-# Advanced features
+# Advanced features and snippets

-## Restating theorems in appendix
-TODO

 ## Defining a `Problem` equation-like environement